 - Calculated by price per pound of resistance, dumbbells are more expensive.

-- Storage racks have a large footprint although this isn’t a problem with adjustable dumbbells.
+- Storage racks have a large footprint (although this isn’t a problem with adjustable dumbbells).

-- Travel with dumbbells is impractical.
+- Travelling with dumbbells is impractical.

 A Fair Comparison?